coastal / Color Tips

 Does this mean you can’t use any other colors?
 Of course not!
 Absolutely use accent colors in accessories, furniture and flooring.

 Use these color palettes for your walls, but also use them to pick other wall and flooring finishes like rugs and tile.
 Not sure about the tone in a rug sample?
 Hold it up to the paint swatch and look at it in natural light.
 Use your paint swatches to pick tile backsplash and bathroom tile.
-It doesn’t have to match but it should be in the same hue or tint.
-Don’t worry you don’t have to worry about what that means, just do the natural light test.
-Take both tile and paint sample outside or in a window with filtered natural light and compare.
-You want both colors to work together, cool to cool or warm to warm.

-Use your color palette as a guide to choosing the color of any large piece of furniture like a sofa.
+Use your colors as a guide to choosing the color of any large piece of furniture like a sofa.
 Same with curtains or window treatments.
 Every time you repeat these colors, whether as a solid (painted wall), a texture (flooring) or a pattern (fabric) you’re making this color thing work.
 Your home will thank you.

 Use your 4 color palette as your go to decision maker when making those sometimes tough choices about what to buy, what to keep or what to get rid of in your home.